Leadership Recognition Banquet (LRB)

 1992-93 recipient: ASNMU - Rock the Vote

-Congratulations to the Hospitality Club for winning Project of the Year in 2022-23 for Brew Fest!
+Congratulations to the Northern Michigan Constructors for winning Project of the Year in 2024-25 for their ADA-Compliant Little Free Library!

 Recognizes an outstanding effort by an organization to plan and implement a project that benefited the campus and/or community during this past year.